exakat/php-dictionary/dictionary.rst

 Data Source Name (DSN)
 ----------------------

-A DNS is a string that describes a database location and access.
+A DSN is a string that describes a database location and access.

-The format of a DNS is usually specified by the target database.
+The format of a DSN is usually specified by the target database.
 For example :

 + MySQL: 'mysql:host=localhost;dbname=test'
 + Oracle: 'oci:dbname=//localhost:1521/mydb'
 + PostGreSQL: 'pgsql:host=localhost;port=5432;dbname=testdb;user=bruce;password=mypass'
 + SQLite: 'sqlite:/opt/databases/mydb.sq3'

+DSN is closely related to the PDO extension.